himmAllRight/himmAllRight-source/content/post/sql-intro.md

 #### Truncate

-The `truncate` command will delete the data, but leave table with names of columns all the same... again, still be careful because it *will* delete all the data in the table.
+The `truncate` command will delete the data, but leave table schema the same... again, still be careful because it *will* delete *all the data* in the table.

 ``` SQL
 mysql> SELECT * FROM tblUsersBackup;